Scotland Cruising on Majestic Line’s Glen Shiel (UPDATED 2026) — A Review

 The intimate Glen Shiel. * Photo: Robin McKelvie

-Like the Glen Etive she also has two indoor public areas: an aft dining room with a large hardwood table that you can use by day for reading, and a fore bar/saloon area with chairs, sofas and a bookshelf.
+Like her purpose-built sister, the Glen Etive, she boasts an aft dining room with a large hardwood table that you can use by day for reading, and a fore bar/saloon area with chairs, sofas and a bookshelf.

 Glen Shiel's dining area